justinwonderwall/Capstone_Project/README.md

 * `fact_table.csv`

 ## Data Modelling
+Two Models are built for the data modelling part which are Logistic Regression, a simple linear model, provides clear interpretability and helps identify which features most strongly influence discrepancies.
+XGBoost, an advanced tree-based ensemble method, captures more complex and nonlinear relationships within the data.

 ## Data Visualization
 The data visualization was built by Power BI, which connects the PostgreSQL database automated.